bloodyvesp/Template/README.md

     \input{Input2/input2.tex}
 ```

+## Packages used:

+The default list of packages used are:
+- amsmath
+- amsthm
+- amssymb
+- array
+- color
+- courier
+- dsfont
+- float
+- embedfile
+- enumitem
+- geometry
+- inputenc
+- hyperref
+- listings
+- mathrsfs
+- mathtools
+- titlesec

+You can optionaly add a file named packages.tex (In your main directory) and add new packages there.

-## Optional stuff
+## Bibtex

-You can optionaly define a file repoDefninitions.tex in your main project directory
+You can optionaly add a file named bibtex.bib(In your main directory) and it will be taken as the bibliography references file.
-and this definition is invoked after the Template/definitions.tex file, so, you can
-redefine some commands o make your own without need to modify the LatexTemplate project.